skip to main content

 The judge said the matter had spiralled out of control and that the Child and Family Agency had to account for the girl's safety, explain why the girl was able to escape and what standard of care was being provided to her as a vulnerable citizen.

-She said that a special emergency arrangement was an open-door facility prohibited from using any restrictive practices, such as locking doors or physical restraints, to prevent a child from leaving.
+The Social Worker said that a special emergency arrangement was an open-door facility prohibited from using any restrictive practices, such as locking doors or physical restraints, to prevent a child from leaving.

 Staff did not have the required training, social worker says

-The only secure placements provided by Tusla are special care placements which were only considered when a child was at risk to themselves or at risk of harming others.
+The only secure placements provided by Tusla are special care placements, which were only considered when a child was at risk to themselves or at risk of harming others.

 Special care could prevent a child from leaving the placement and provide therapeutic supports.